Cook smarter

 Whether you're making bread, yogurt, or sauerkraut, the same variables control fermentation:

-Sugar availability — more available sugar means faster initial fermentation.
+Sugar availability determines how fast things get going.
 Autolyse gives enzymes time to break down complex starches into simple sugars before active fermentation begins.

-Hydration — higher hydration generally promotes faster fermentation because water makes sugars more accessible to microorganisms.
+Hydration matters too: higher hydration generally promotes faster fermentation because water makes sugars more accessible to microorganisms.

-Starter quantity — more yeast or starter culture means faster fermentation.
+Starter quantity is your time dial.
+More yeast or starter culture means faster fermentation.
 Reducing the amount extends fermentation time and develops more flavor.

 Fermentation and flavor